nagyistge/opentok-ios-sdk-ui/TextChat-docs/README.md

 ### Displaying received messages

-When your app receives a text message, use the `[OTKTextChatComponent sendMessage:]` method to add it to the message list user interface.
+When your app receives a text message, use the `[OTKTextChatComponent addMessage:]` method to add it to the message list user interface.

 First create the OTKChatMessage object: